Hana Moll: Career

 She set a personal best 4.81 metres in Indianapolis on 1 March 2025 to move to second on the all-time collegiate list, behind only her twin sister Amanda.
 She finished second at the NCAA Indoor Championship on 14 March 2025 in Virginia Beach, behind her sister Amanda on countback.
 She cleared 4.79 to set a new meeting record at the 2025 NCAA Outdoor Championships in Eugene, Oregon in June 2025.
 She was named women's field athlete of the year at the 2025 NCAA Division I Outdoor Track & Field National Awards.

 She cleared 4.73 metres to place fourth at the 2025 USA Outdoor Track and Field Championships in Eugene on count-back after clearing the same height as sister Amanda and Katie Moon.
 With Moon receiving a wildcard as reigning world champion for the upcoming Tokyo World Championships both twins were guaranteed to make their first senior appearance together for the United States in Japan, fitness permitting.
 She cleared 4.74 metres to place third in the 2025 Diamond League event, the 2025 Memorial Van Damme in Brussels, Belgium, behind Katie Moon and Molly Caudery.
 She was a finalist at the 2025 World Athletics Championships in Tokyo, Japan, in September 2025, placing sixth in a tie with her sister Amanda, with both clearing 4.65 metres.

+In January 2026, Moll cleared 4.88 metres in Seattle, to join her sister Amanda as the only two collegians to clear a height of 16 feet.
+Competing at the Big Ten Indoor Championships Moll won the pole vault with a clearance of 4.60m in February 2026.
+The following month, she cleared 4.82 metres to win the 2026 NCAA Indoor Championships, breaking her sister's meeting record from the previous year.

+Hana Moll set another NCAA record at the 2026 Mt.
+SAC Relays, where she cleared 4.80 meters to win.